 - For Jewish Family Services, a $100 grant could provide: kosher food for a family of 4 for one week; a counseling session for an uninsured individual experiencing a mental health crisis; 10 personal protection equipment (PPE – masks, gloves, sanitizer) care packages for older adults; or, a month of incontinence supplies for 4 older adults.

-- For JVS, $100 could provide: a family with a month of utility assistance as they catch up on bills; safety and cleaning materials needed for work and social distancing; food, diapers and basic hygiene needs for a family of four for a month; or, safe transportation to and from work for an individual for a month.
+- For Jewish Vocational Service, $100 could provide: emergency assistance to a family providing a month of utility assistance as they catch up on bills; safety and cleaning materials to assist a family providing needed items for work and social distancing; healthcare, medical support and additional basic hygiene needs for a family of four for a month; transportation support allowing an individual to safely travel to and from work for a month; or support for families to obtain immigration and other identification cards that have increased in pricing.

 - $100 would provide Village Shalom with 10 - 16 oz containers of hand sanitizer, or 1,500 disinfecting wipes.